NicholasDrian/web_cad/README.md

 <br>
 <h2>What is It?</h2>
 web_cad is a geometry engine built on top of WebGPU compute shaders.
-It is designed to be blazingly fast, light weight, and reliable.
+It is designed to be blazingly fast, light as a feather, and reliable as duct tape.
 Many of the core features are working, but there is still much to do.

+The engine is written in Rust and WGSL, compiled to WASM and SPIR-V, and exposes a js API.

 <h2>Examples:</h2>
 <h4 style="margin:0px; padding:0px;"> Click <a href="https://nicholasdrian.github.io/web_cad/examples/01_hello_cad/dist/index.html"> <u>HERE</u> </a> to run hello cad</h4>